 Our hospital facility was opened in November 2000.
 Our hospital includes a fully equipped surgical suite, two induction/recovery stalls, treatment and examination areas and a riding ring for lameness examinations.
-Our diagnostic equipment includes nuclear scintigraphy, MRI, Sound digital radiography, complete Idexx diagnostic laboratory and 3 meter video endoscopy.
+Our diagnostic equipment includes nuclear scintigraphy, MRI, Sound digital radiography, RLT Laser, portable shockwaves, complete Idexx diagnostic laboratory and 3 meter video endoscopy.
 Our ambulatory vehicles are equipped with radiographic, ultrasound, and endoscopic equipment.

-Richard D. Mitchell, DVM, MRCVS, DACVSMR; Robert T. Neff, VMD; Ryland B. Edwards III, DVM, PhD, DACVS, DACVSMR; Kimberly J. Harmon, VMD; Rebecca J. Urion, DVM; Danielle M. Stacy, DVM; and David Da Silva, MV.
+Richard D. Mitchell, DVM, MRCVS, DACVSMR; Robert T. Neff, VMD; Ryland B. Edwards III, DVM, PhD, DACVS, DACVSMR; Kimberly J. Harmon, VMD; Denise A. Branecky, DVM; Danielle M. Stacy, DVM; and David Da Silva, MV.

-Our full time professional staff consists of 7 veterinarians; a CEO, an assistant practice manager; an IT manager; 2 office personnel; a pharmacy manager; 7 ambulatory veterinary technicians; and 5 hospital veterinary technicians.
+Our full time professional staff consists of 7 veterinarians; a CEO, a practice manager; an IT manager; two office personnel; a pharmacy manager; 5 ambulatory veterinary technicians; and 5 hospital veterinary technicians.

 Types of cases: